 The rotator cuff is a highly specialised arrangement of four main tendons in the shoulder which provides an extraordinary range of motion overhead with precise control.
 The rotator cuff is formed by the tendons of the subscapularis, supraspinatus, infraspinatus, and teres minor muscles.

-Part of the scapula (shoulder blade), the acromion is a projection of bone that curves over the top of the glenohumeral join (shoulder joint).
-It provides a scaphold for muscle attachment for the deltoid muscle and forms the acromioclavicular joint with the clavicle.
+Part of the scapula (shoulder blade), the acromion is a projection of bone that curves over the top of the glenohumeral joint (shoulder joint).
+It provides a scaffold for muscle attachment for the deltoid muscle and forms the acromioclavicular joint with the clavicle.